GodotSteam/GodotSteam-Server/README.md

 # GodotSteam Server for GDNative
 An open-source and fully functional Steamworks SDK / API server module and plug-in for the Godot Game Engine (version 3.x).
 For the Windows, Linux, and Mac platforms.

-**Notice: GodotSteam GDNative is now retired.
+**Notice: GodotSteam Server GDNative is now retired.
 This branch still works fine but will not receive any further updates.**

 Additional Flavors
 ---